Hotel Alexandria

 The Hotel Alexandria is a historic building constructed as a luxury hotel at the beginning of the 20th century in what was then the heart of downtown Los Angeles.
-As the business center of the city moved gradually westward, the hotel decayed and gradually devolved into a single room occupancy (SRO) hotel housing long-term, low income residents and gained a reputation for crime and being unsafe.

 Due to its elegant design and the fact that its public rooms sat disused for decades, it has been the site of countless film shoots, and its iconic Palm Court ballroom is a protected Los Angeles landmark.
 As the area was revitalized in the first decade of the 21st century, the building found itself at the heart of this and has recently been remodeled as apartments.
 The building continues to advertise itself for movie locations and social events.

 History

 Early years

-The Hotel Alexandria, designed by architect John B. Parkinson of the firm of Parkinson & Bergstrom and constructed by developers Albert Bilicke (1861–1915) and Robert Arnold Rowan (1875–1918), opened on February 12, 1906 as an 8-story luxury hotel at the southwest corner of Spring and 5th Streets in downtown Los Angeles.
+The Hotel Alexandria, designed by architect John B. Parkinson of the firm of Parkinson & Bergstrom and constructed by developers Albert Bilicke (1861–1915) and Robert Arnold Rowan (1875–1918), opened on February 12, 1906, as an eight-story luxury hotel at the southwest corner of Spring and 5th Streets in downtown Los Angeles.

 Its popularity resulted in Parkinson & Bergstrom designing a twelve-story addition, which was built behind the original building in 1911.
 Bilicke died in 1915 when he went down with the ocean liner RMS Lusitania.
 Rowan died not long after.
 Their widows, Gladys Huff Bilicke and Laura Schwarz Rowan, sold the hotel in 1919 to the builders of the nearby Ambassador Hotel, and the Alexandria was for a time part of the Ambassador Hotels System.

 The hotel was the most luxurious in Los Angeles for a number of years until the construction of the Biltmore Hotel three blocks west in 1923.
 The Ambassador Hotels System sold the hotel in 1927, and it was sold again in 1930, before going bankrupt and closing in 1932.

 The hotel's gold leaf ceilings, furniture, chandeliers and other fittings were sold in 1934 to pay off debts.
 The hotel was sold again in 1937, to film producer Phil Goldstone, who renovated and reopened it.
 In 1946, following the end of WWII, Goldstone sold the hotel.
 In 1954, the new owners altered the original lobby by filling in the mezzanine floor in order to house the Pacific Coast Merchandise Mart.
 The lobby below was given a "Mid-Century Modern French Provincial look, featuring square pillars, custom-made furniture and planters".
 It was later acquired by real estate developer S. Jon Kreedman in 1961, who renovated it in 1970 in a faux-Victorian style.